 Practical training in the areas of acting, directing, and theatrical production.
 This class consists of regular rehearsals and final performance.
-Course may be repeated for a total of twelve (12) units.
-(Only three (3) upper division units may be applied to the major.)
-Cross-listed with COA163, COA263, and COA463.
+Play Production may be repeated for a total of twelve (12) units from COA163, 263, 363, and 463, of which only three (3) upper division units may be applied to the major.
+Cross-listed with COA 163, 263, and 463.